 A first step in this evaluation is a case-analysis on the form of the s-expression.
 For each evaluated s-expression, we first check whether the s-expression is an if-statement, lambda, function application or any of the other forms; only then we proceed accordingly.
-The case-analysis is reproduced below for reference (leaving out the semantics of evaluation).
+This case-analysis is reproduced below for reference, leaving out the semantics of evaluation for reasons of brevity.

 - an atom which is either a string or a numbers is a value